mikerae/love-running/README.md

 #
 This is The Love Running walkthrough Project.
 Code was copied as part of the training.
-When this repository i made public  live link for this project can be found [here:]().
+When this repository is made public a live link for can be found [here:]().

 # Below is an exaple Readme.md